gokulkrishh/Javascript-Guidelines/README.md

 # Contribution

- If the contents above need to be improved or if you want to add more contents to it.
+ If the contents above need to be improved or if you want to add more content to it.
 Feel free to fork and give me pull request.

  Thanks!!